ShayneSL/VPN-config/README.md

 - When accessing the website from your actual PC without a VPN, it shows your original IP address and your city location.

-- After connecting to the Azure virtual machine and accessing the website, a different IP address and the location of the virtual machine (e.g., Paris) are displayed.
+- After connecting to the Azure virtual machine and accessing the website, a different IP address and the location of the virtual machine (e.g., Washington) are displayed.

 - Finally, by connecting to the ProtonVPN server in Japan from within the virtual machine and accessing the website again, another IP address and the location of the VPN server (e.g., Tokyo, Japan) are shown.